 A Bloomington truck accident lawyer from the Sevenish Law Firm, P.C. may be able to represent you in a personal injury lawsuit.
 Our firm is dedicated to personal injury cases, unlike discount law firms that may be jacks of all trades but masters of none.

-Call us today for a free, no-obligation consultation on your case at (317) 636-7777.
+Call us today for a free, no-obligation consultation on your case.
 A member of our team will be happy to discuss your Bloomington truck accident and what legal options you may have moving forward.

 Collisions between trucks and cars may cause permanent or severe injuries such as: